sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Checklist_for_Sailfish_OS/README.md

 By _flashing directory_ (a.k.a. _"Sailfish directory"_), we mean the location on your PC to which you have unzipped the Sailfish OS image.
 Check that you have prepared the contents of the directory correctly.

-Note that there are different instructions for Xperia X, Xperia XA2, Xperia 10, Xperia 10 II, and Xperia 10 III.
-Also for different computers.
+Note that there are different instructions for Xperia X, Xperia XA2, Xperia 10, Xperia 10 II, Xperia 10 III, Xperia 10 IV, and Xperia 10 V.  Also for different computers.
 Make sure you read the correct instructions.
 We have linked them for you below:

 |   Linux     |    Mac      |   Windows        |
 | :---------: | :---------: | :--------------: |